-You've set up room calendars in Robin, and now you have to let people know about it.
-Fortunately this is the fun part.
-We've put together a starter email template that we've found do a good job explaining the system to newcomers.
-Feel free to edit it to match your company's interests.
+You've set up your office in Robin, and now you have to let people know about it.
+Fortunately this is the fun part!
+We've put together an email template that we've found does a good job explaining the system to newcomers.
+Feel free to edit it to match your company's specifications.

 This is best to send out a day or two before the system goes live:

 Sample intro template

 Subject: A new scheduling tool is incoming